- Off road parking

 Over first and second floors.
 One second floor king-size double bedroom.
 First floor bathroom with freestanding slipper bath, separate shower, basin and WC.
 First floor open plan living area with kitchen, dining area and sitting area with woodburner.

 Gas central heating with woodburner.
 Electric oven, gas hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
 Fuel, power and wood for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and folding bed on request.
 Off road parking for 2 cars.
 Full use of abbey grounds.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 2 mins walk.
-Note: Internal wooden staircase leads from the front door to the first floor accommodation with a further shorter staircase leading to the bedroom.
+Note: Internal wooden staircase leads from the front door to the first floor accommodation, some pets may need to be carried up and down, and there is a further shorter staircase leading to the bedroom.
 Note: The bedroom has a sloping, beamed ceiling.
 Note: There is a pub and social club across the road and some noise may be heard.